BKSYzzy0220/AAFML/README.md

-# Description of the source code and dataset for "Unmasking Adversarial Backdoor Attacks in Federated Meta-Learining"
+# Description of the source code and dataset for "Rethinking Adversarial Backdoor Attacks in Federated Meta-Learining"

 ## Basic Environment: